-You can create an empty standby tenant if the primary tenant is a new tenant or the primary tenant contains complete logs generated since its creation.
+You can create an empty standby tenant when the primary tenant is newly created, or when you can confirm that the primary tenant currently has complete logs from the time that tenant was created.

 Step 1: Create a dedicated user for accessing views